captainzero93/GPT-and-Claude-at-home-optimised-for-12GB-Vram---LM-Studio-/README.md

 - Decrease GPU layers by 5-10
 - Reduce context length
 - Lower batch size to 256
-- Consider a smaller quantization (Q4 instead of Q5)

 ### Model Doesn't Show Thinking Process
 - Verify you're using the **Thinking** variant (not Instruct)